George Miller (filmmaker): 2015–present: Career resurgence

 In April 2017, Miller said that he and co-writer Nico Lathouris have finished two additional post-Fury Road scripts for the Mad Max series.
 The Fury Road lead, Tom Hardy, is committed to the next sequel.
 In 2015, and again in early 2017, Miller said "the fifth film in the franchise will be titled Mad Max: The Wasteland."
-In 2020, it was reported that Miller would next direct the Mad Max spinoff Furiosa.
+In 2020, it was reported that Miller would next direct the Mad Max spinoff Furiosa: A Mad Max Saga starring Anya Taylor-Joy and Chris Hemsworth.
+The film premiered at the 2024 Cannes Film Festival to critical acclaim.
+Manohla Dargis of The New York Times gave the film a "NYT Critic's Pick" declaring, "Miller is such a wildly inventive filmmaker that it's been easy to forget that he keeps making movies about the end of life as we know it.
+It's a blast watching his characters fight over oil, water and women, yet while I've long thought of him as a great filmmaker it's only with Furiosa that I now understand he's also one kick-ass prophet of doom."